signalfx/signalfx-ruby-tracing/README.md

 The SignalFx Tracing Library for Ruby helps you instrument Ruby applications with the OpenTracing API to capture and report distributed traces to SignalFx.

+The library consists of an auto-instrumentor that works with OpenTracing community-provided instrumentations, and provides a bootstrap utility to help install instrumentations.
+It creates a Jaeger tracer to send trace data to SignalFx.

 ## Requirements and supported software

 Here are the requirements and supported software for the library.